 NOTE: Requirements can exist for the MC Data server to be in the path of the data exchange between authorized MC Data users in order to limit the exchange in terms of volume or time limits.

-2) depending on the service operator policy, shall ensure the port number is zero or replace the port number with a locally assigned port number
+2) shall ensure the port number is zero.

 20.1.3 MC Data controlling server SDP offer/answer generation